fredgrott/MyGithubProfile/README.md

-   And that is just one of the high-impact ROI items as there is also the developer decisions that I have to make in developing an android application concerning OS version fragmentation, etc that impact the design palette that I may have to wowkr with in implementing an android user-interface application design.
+   And that is just one of the high-impact ROI items as there is also the developer decisions that I have to make in developing an android application concerning OS version fragmentation, etc that impact the design palette that I may have to work with in implementing an android user-interface application design.
    Certain choices give me a more fuller palette as far as the UI design I can come up with and others are more limiting in design.